 Similar parity exists among the best older dirt horses in training, which should spark serious interest in the Breeders' Cup Future Odds with such a wide-open group.
 When it comes to horse racing odds, bettors are usually enticed by contentious betting races with large fields.

-Pre-entered fields for all of the 2019 Breeders' Cup World Championship races will be announced via LIVE stream on TVG Network and on social media (Twitter, YouTube, and Facebook) on October 23, starting at 11:30 AM ET.
+We'll briefly run through how to bet on the Breeders Cup Classic odds.
+Pre-entered fields for all of the 2021 Breeders' Cup World Championship races will be announced via LIVE stream on TVG Network and on social media (Twitter, YouTube, and Facebook) on October 21, starting at 11:30 AM ET.

-Official field for the Breeders’ Cup Classic, in post-position order with morning line odds, will be announced on Monday, October 28, from Santa Anita Park.
-The draw will be streamed LIVE at the Breeders' Cup webite.
+The official field for the Breeders’ Cup Classic, in post-position order with morning line odds, will be announced on Monday, October 26, from Santa Anita Park.
+The draw will be streamed LIVE at the Breeders' Cup website.

 How many Breeders' Cup races are there?